Technoself studies: Avatar

-Technohuman
+Techno-Human

 A new hybrid form of creature that results from an intertwinement between human and machine.

-Technosapien
+Techno-sapien

 A techno-sapien would be a slang term for a human being who is familiar and comfortable with technology.
 Someone who has the latest gadgets and electronic machinery would be techno-sapien.

 Digital identity

 Digital identity is the data that uniquely describes a person or a thing and contains information about the subject's relationships.
 The social identity that an internet user establishes through digital identities in cyberspace is referred to as online identity.

 Key areas and issues

 The areas of focus in TSS are: philosophical inquiry and theoretical framing, digital identity and virtual life, human enhancement technologies, and their regulation.
-These areas of study have been influenced by extensive research, and input from an editorial advisory and review board over the course of several years.
+These areas of study have been influenced by extensive research, the input from an editorial advisory and review board over the course of several years.

 Digital identity and virtual life

 Digital identity and virtual life looks at how individuals explore, develop and represent their identities in online, virtual, or mediated environments.
 Research on virtual life and digital identities is concerned not only with how individuals relate to their own mediated identities, but also with how they relate to those of others.
 With the current popularity of social networking service sites, it is no surprise that TSS scholars have also begun studying the effects that such constant and mediated social connections have on identity.
 Topics that fall under this category have included intellectual disability, gender identity, and mass media in sport.

 Critical areas of research include: how individuals treat the identity of others in an online space; how people use media to develop and project their identity; and how digital representation can alter life meaning and identity (Luppicini, 2013).
 Such research examines the advantages and disadvantages of online life and digital identity construction.

 Areas of digital identity and virtual life have become quite popular, e.g. online avatars.
-Scholars are now focused on the role avatars play in identity exploration, priming behaviours, and self-presentation.
+Scholars are now focused on the role avatars play in identity exploration, priming behaviors, and self-presentation.
 Other research looks at the use of communication technologies by immigrant individuals as part of a digital diaspora.
 These scholars examine a trend in which diasporic immigrants who feel disconnected from their cultural identities have turned to digital technologies as a way to reconnect.

 The term "technoself" is often used interchangeably with "virtual self".
 In this case, technoself is used to refer to a virtual manifestation of one's self.
 The ability to project one's self into a virtual world allows users to control their appearance and personality.
 Users are able to customize their virtual identity and craft a persona to their liking.
 The malleability of online identities allows users to not only create their own virtual self, but also to continually change and mold their online selves in ways impossible to do with their real identities.
 Users can edit and change their virtual selves' appearance and behavior to control other users' perception of them.